MoonLightSuite/moonlight/README.md

 -->

 ### Prerequisites
-It requires Java 21+ to run.
+It requires Java 21+ in the running environment

 ### Usage as Maven package